Setting up a front end#

 For the Piggybank example, such an application is available in this repository.
-The application is able to perform contract updates on behalf of the user, either using the Concordium Wallet for Web or Concordium Wallet for Android via Wallet Connect (v2).
+The application is able to perform contract updates on behalf of the user, either using the Concordium Wallet for Web or Concordium Wallet for Mobile via Wallet Connect (v2).

 The wCCD tutorial part 3 explains how to set up the Concordium Wallet for Web.
-Wallet Connect is currently supported by the Concordium Wallet for Android. iOS support will be added in the near future.
+Wallet Connect is currently supported by the Concordium Wallet for Mobile. iOS support will be added in the near future.

 The steps for setting up the Piggybank dApp are very similar to the wCCD tutorial, only with the repository linked above.